Skip to content

 "channel": "thumbs",

-"policy": "https://api.dlcs.example/customers/2/deliveryChannelPolicies/thumbs/standard"
+"policy": "https://api.dlcs.example/customers/2/deliveryChannelPolicies/thumbs/default"

 },